iden3/docs/mkdocs/docs/protocol/onchain-credential-status.md

 # OnChain Credential Status

-On-chain identity verification requires the ability to check whether a claim has been revoked using a smart contract.
-To accomplish this, the claim must include information about the smart contract, such as its address, blockchain, and network.
-This information can be stored in the `CredentialStatus` structure.
+On-chain identity verification requires the ability to check whether a credential has been revoked using a smart contract.
+To accomplish this, the credential should have the `CredentialStatus` structure of type `Iden3OnchainSparseMerkleTreeProof2023` and include a revocation nonce with information about the smart contract, such as its address, blockchain, and network.

 The `CredentialStatus` structure should contain the following fields: